tgormly/streaming-02-multiple-processes/README.md

 In each case, the process gets a connection to the database, and a cursor to execute SQL statements.
-They insert a record, and get out of the database quickly.
+It inserts a record, and exits the database quickly.

 In general, we're successful and six new records get inserted.

-## Second Run
+## Task 6.
+Execute Multiple Processes Script with Longer Tasks

-For the second run, modify the task_duration to make each task take 3 seconds.
-Run it again.
+For the second run, modify the task duration to make each task take 3 seconds.
+Hint: Look for the TODO.
+Run the script again.
-With the longer tasks, we now get into trouble - one process will have the database open and be working on it - then when another process tries to do the same, it can't and we end up with an error.
+With the longer tasks, we now get into trouble - one process will have the database open and be working on it - then when another process tries to do the same, it can't and we end up with errors.

-## Document Results After Each Run
+## Task 7.
+Document Results After Each Run

 To clear the terminal, in the terminal window, type clear and hit enter or return.